Vietnam's Next Top Model season 7: Episode 8

-Eleven remaining contestants went back to the model house to see Tung's message, that may lead to Chau's emotional breakdown.
-That's why Chau felt so special to Tung, just like what happened to Lan on the 5th episode before she got fainted due to Minh's departure with Ut Trang & Nam.
+Eleven remaining contestants went back to the model house to see Tùng's message, that may lead to Châu's emotional breakdown.
+That's why Châu felt so special to Tung, just like what happened to Lan on the 5th episode before she got fainted due to Minh's departure with Trang H. & Nam.

-The next day, when Hoang Thuy arrived in the model house to talk about their improved catwalk practices for them to be equipped in the challenge before they went to Phan Thiet City sand dunes.
-When they practice their catwalking movement, Thuy Trang struggled, whereas Thanh & Tram, Huong, Duong, Quang, Phong, Nha, Phuong, Chau & Lan were impressed by Thuy.
-Later on, Trang improved due to Quang & Huong's concerns.
+The next day, season 2 winner Hoàng Thùy arrived in the model house to talk about their improved catwalk practices for them to be equipped in the challenge before they went to Phan Thiet City sand dunes.
+When they practice their catwalking movement, Trang T. struggled, whereas Thanh & Trâm, Hường, Dương, Quang, Phong, Nhã, Phương, Châu & Lan were impressed by Thùy.
+Later on, Trang T. improved due to Quang & Hường's concerns.

 As they arrived in Phan Thiet City sand dunes together with Samuel, Hang followed by taking an ATV ride.
 There can be not just one, but two challenges that they need to test themselves.
 First challenge would be walking on the sand dunes by carrying the libra scale balance without the support.
 The starting point would be the blue flag while the red flag would be its terminal point.
-Phong & Phuong got a just right comment, Quang, Duong & Lan got a minimal concern from Hang while Thanh, Chau, Tram, Nha & Huong stood positive and eager to face new challenges as Hang is speechless for a great impression and Trang struggles the most because she didn't carry the libra scale correctly due to heavy weights and poor catwalks.
+Phong & Phuong got a just right comment, Quang, Dương & Lan got a minimal concern from Hang while Thanh, Châu, Trâm, Nhã & Hường stood positive and eager to face new challenges as Hằng is speechless for a great impression and Trang T. struggles the most because she didn't carry the libra scale correctly due to heavy weights and poor catwalks.
 As altogether went to red flag, they are surprised that there would be another challenge for them, is to pose at the back side of a driver when the ATV is kept on moving at the sand dunes as Samuel takes pictures to them.

-Lan rides first to exhibit her variety of poses, followed by Chau, Phong, Huong, Trang (who raised her both arms to fly the sleeved tassels on it as she flies like an eagle), Tram (who struggled first but later on, improved), Phuong (who raised her scarf for her exceptional aura), Thanh (despite for her short height), Quang (who is ever since adventurous and has an exciting behavior), Duong & Nha (who struggles the most).
+Lan rides first to exhibit her variety of poses, followed by Châu, Phong, Hường, Trang T. (who raised her both arms to fly the sleeved tassels on it as she flies like an eagle), Trâm (who struggled first but later on, improved), Phương (who raised her scarf for her exceptional aura), Thanh (despite for her short height), Quang (who is ever since adventurous and has an exciting behavior), Dương & Nhã (who struggles the most).
 As Samuel expressed his thanks to the guest photographer for the benefit of the contestants, there can be no winners of the challenge announced since the second challenge is the combination/crossover between the second challenge and a pre-photo shoot as all of them made their way to the next photo shoot.